swilery/jekyll-now/_posts/Weekly-Blog-Week-of-25-Sep-2016.md

 ###### Overall Experience

-Many people previously have mentioned that this course emphasizes on obtaining first-hand experience on some of the tools used on industry at the moment.
+Many people previously have mentioned that this course emphasizes on obtaining first-hand experience on some of the tools used in industry at the moment.
 This provides valuable skills, the benefits of which should not be taken lightly.
 However, the flip side to this characteristic is that since our grades are tied to the functionality of these tools, an error in their execution or an unexpected side-effect may inadvertently hurt our grades.
 Please be aware of this fact and expect the unexpected.

 ###### Tip-of-the-Week:
 > This is a pretty sweet IDE for writing X86 code.